 Senator Gillewicz (English) questioned whether the APM is a document for primarily students or faculty.
 Chair Holyoke stated that the APM applies to everyone in the university.
 Senator Gillewicz suggested that the chart should therefore include another column offering specific assistance to faculty.

-Senator Ram (University-wide) suggested moving the columns to move the policy to the middle to clarify that it includes both policy and procedures.
+Senator Ram (University-wide) suggested moving the policy column to the middle since the APM includes all of the procedures (which are not listed) and then providing contact information for questions in the final column.

 The motion was called to a vote.
 The motion passed unanimously and the item was referred back to AP&P.